This section of the documentation provides resources to help out when you get into trouble.

 It is best NOT to reboot in this situation, but wait for the updates to complete, to avoid system corruption.
 After updating, system updates will then only be performed on demand, avoiding this situation.

 Why is update not working (with error message "server certificate verification failed")?

 This happens usually because the on-board computer failed to update its system time, and thus remote certificates cannot be verified.
 This might happen if the network to which the robot is connected blocks NTP (time server) packets.

 You can either talk to your system administrator about this issue, or connect via SSH and set the time manually.
 Support for setting the time from MiRoapp will be added in the near future, to provide another route for dealing with this issue.

 Why is update not working (software state is "modified")?

 You are encouraged not to make any changes in the MDK directory on-board your robot.
-If you do, the software "State" will be shown as "modified" on the Software update page, and a software update will not be permitted.
+If you do, the software "State" will be shown as "modified" on the Software manager page, and a software update will not be permitted.

 You can fix this by logging in to your robot to undo any changes to the MDK directory.
 Please make sure to save any files you want to keep first, and then proceed as follows.